 Many report that they see about one inch of growth per month, which is a lot if you haven’t had success before, or if you’ve recently done the big chop and you’re dying to get some length.

 Are you someone who doesn’t care about length, and who just want healthy hair?
 Jamaican Black Castor Oil has been known to make hair more lustrous, full, and thick, so you’ll want to give it a try.

 How to Use Jamaican Black Castor Oil

 There are many ways to use this special oil, but the main uses are for hair and skin.
-If you’re looking for hair growth, one of the best ways is to massage it into the scalp.
+If you’re looking for hair growth, one of the best ways is to massage it into the scalp as part of the loc method.
 It will cleanse and stimulate the hair follicles and wake them up.
 When the cells on your scalp become active, your hair will experience a growth spurt.

 If you want to know how to apply Jamaican Black Castor Oil, here’s how to do it:

 Be sure to hit your conditioner, gels, and styling creams too.
 As I mentioned before the oil is thick, so this is the perfect way to thin it out and give you lots of coverage.
-To make a natural Jamaican Black Castor Oil hair mask, mix one tablespoon of the oil and your favorite deep conditioner I love TGIN Honey Miracle mask in a cup, and smooth it onto parted hair.
-If you would like to add a bit of protein you can add an egg to your mixture.
+To make a natural Jamaican Black Castor Oil hair mask, mix one tablespoon of the oil and your favorite deep conditioner I loveprotein you can add an egg to your mixture.
 Then cover it with a plastic bag or cap.
 Placing a towel or terry cloth cap over the plastic is an excellent way to add heat by using your body heat.
 If you include an egg to your mixture, I would advise against sitting under a hooded dryer as this may scramble the egg in your hair; I’ve learned firsthand that it’s very very hard to get scrambled egg out of your hair.